jimandreas/AndroidKotlinLearnOpenGL/README.md

 Imported content
 ----------------
 The project does not use any supporting graphics libraries aside what is built into the Android Framework.
-The math support is provided by the Rajawali Math modules - these are located in the library:
+The math support is provided by the Rajawali Math modules.

-    implementation 'org.rajawali3d:rajawali:1.0.325'
+The modules are converted to kotlin and are located in the java/org/rejawali3d subtree.

 See also the Github repo: